 LADY BRACKNELL[in a severe, judicial voice] Prism!
 [MISS PRISM bows her head in shame.]
 Come here, Prism!
 [MISS PRISM approaches in a humble manner.]
 Prism!
 Where is that baby?
 [General consternation.
 The CANON1 starts back in horror.
-ALGERNON and JACK pretend to be anxious to shield CECILY and GWENDOLEN from hearing the details of a terrible public scandal.]
-Twenty-eight years ago, Prism, you left Lord Bracknell's house, Number 104, Upper Grosvenor Street, in charge of a
+ALGERNON and JACK pretend to be anxious to shield CECILY and GWENDOLEN from

-- perambulator2 that contained a baby of the male sex.
+- hearing the details of a terrible public scandal.]
+Twenty-eight years ago, Prism, you left Lord Bracknell's house, Number 104, Upper Grosvenor Street, in charge of a perambulator2 that contained a baby of the male sex.
 You never returned.
 A few weeks later, through the elaborate investigations of the Metropolitan police, the perambulator was discovered at midnight, standing by itself in a remote corner of Bayswater3.
+It contained the manuscript of a three-volume novel of more than usually - Bayswater3.
 It contained the manuscript of a three-volume novel of more than usually revolting sentimentality.
-[MISS PRISM starts in involuntary indignation.]
-But the baby - was not there!
-[Everyone looks at MISS PRISM.]
+[MIss PRISM starts in involuntary indignation.]
+But the baby was not there!
+[Everyone looks at MIss PRISM.]
 Prism!
 Where is that baby?
-[A pause.]
-MISS PRISM Lady Bracknell, I admit with shame that I do not know.
+[A pause.] - MISS PRISM Lady Bracknell, I admit with shame that I do not know.
 I only wish I did.
 The plain facts of the case are these.
-On the morning of the day you mention, a day - 15 that is for ever branded4 on my memory, I prepared as usual to take the baby out in its perambulator.
+On the morning of the day you mention, a day - that is for ever branded4 on my memory, I prepared as usual to take the baby out in its perambulator.
 I had also with me a somewhat old, but capacious hand-bag in which I had intended to place the manuscript of a work of fiction that I had written during my few unoccupied hours.
-In a moment of mental abstraction, for which I never can forgive myself, I deposited the manuscript in the bassinette5, and placed the help in the hand had. - 20 placed the baby in the hand-bag.
+In a moment of mental abstraction, for which I never can forgive myself, I deposited the manuscript in the bassinette5, and placed the baby in the hand-bag.